sahilrajput03/sahilrajput03/thoughts-principles-react/src/thoughts.md

 - Do things move progressively.
 Those things can be easy, small and subtle. ~ Sahil

 - Fear is temporary.
 Regret is forever.

+- When your nose is dropping and you’re sweating as hell and that isn’t any distraction that is called focus. ~ Sahil

+- Time is relative and hang it. ~ Einstein